trsh/MMBVE-API-design-documentation/README.md

 `changeSettings(int gridChunkSize, etc)` // Global settings

-`selectGridChunk(int x, int y, int z)` // Like world partition, but not just flat and why then name it WORLD
+`selectGridChunk(int x, int y, int z)` // Like world partition, but not just flat and why then name it WORLD, it's chunk

 `changeViewerPosition(float x, float y, float z)` // Will start to stream grid chunk(s) dependent on position and view distance